cityofseattle-iac/affordabilityportal/README.md

 ### How to install

-- In the directory where you want the directory for this code to be created, `git clone git@github.expedia.biz:EGPlatform/iac-web.git`.
-The command creates a directory called `iac-web`.
+- In the directory where you want the directory for this code to be created, `https://github.com/cityofseattle-iac/affordabilityportal.git`.
+The command creates a directory called `affordabilityportal`.
-- `cd iac-web`
+- `cd affordabilityportal`
 - `npm install`.
 This command downloads and builds all the components required to run `iac-web`.
 This process can take some time.

 ### How to run automated tests